Lake City Florida Probate Lawyers and Attorneys

 · Exceptions to Above.
 The above provisions are subject to certain exceptions for Florida homestead property, exempt personal property, and a statutory allowance to the surviving spouse and any lineal descendants or ascendants the decedent supported.
 Regarding Florida homestead, if titled in the decedent's name alone, the surviving spouse receives a life estate in the Florida exempt homestead, with the lineal descendants of the deceased spouse receiving the exempt Florida homestead property upon the death of the surviving spouse.
 If there are no lineal descendants, the surviving spouse receives full ownership of the Florida homestead outright.
 [Back to Top]

-• Clerk of the Circuit Court (See Question 7).
+• Clerk of the Circuit Court for Columbia County (See Question 7).

 • Circuit Court (acting through a Circuit Court Judge, See Question 8).